These Regulations on Degrees enter into force on 1 January 2017.

 Each year, the Rector decides on the enrolment period and issues rules on student enrolment as present or absent.

 The academic year begins on 1 August and ends on 31 July.
 The Rector decides on the start and end dates of instruction provided in the academic year, the dates of the four periods and the dates on which holidays, etc. will be observed and no classes held.
-Details of the teaching schedules may be determined by the schools’ management boards or the directors of any independent institutes providing instruction.
+Details of the teaching schedules may be determined by the faculty councils or the directors of any independent institutes providing instruction.

 Courses included in the curriculum or some classes belonging to these courses may be held during the summer months, but alternative modes and times for completing the courses must also be provided; participation in classes held in the summer may not be a prerequisite for the completion of a degree.
 Between 1 June and 31 August, a period of at least one month must be set aside when no classes are held, with the exception of continuing education and Open University courses.